 - Dipping back into your savings

 - Forgetting about investing even though you have opened an account

-You could build the most fancy, expensive and boujee house with the coolest gadgets.
-But if you started building it on top a pile of mud, the house is pretty quickly going to fall apart.
+You could build the fanciest, most expensive and boujee house with the coolest gadgets.
+But if you started building it on top of a pile of mud, the house is pretty quickly going to fall apart.
 Why?
 Because the foundation is not solid enough to build on.

 Your mindset is the foundation.
 You are setting yourself up for a loss if you don’t work on your mindset!
 The language we use when talking about money and our personal finances will have a huge impact on the way we handle money.

 What we need to remember is that our thoughts become our words, our words become our actions, and our actions become our reality (our thoughts = our reality).

 And that is why having a positive money mindset is SO important.